eiiches/mysql-protobuf-functions/cmd/generate-descriptorsets/README.md

 ## Overview

-The tool creates multiple MySQL stored functions that return various protobuf descriptor schemas as JSON, with the main function being `_pb_google_descriptor_proto()` for the core descriptor.proto schema.
+The tool creates multiple MySQL stored functions that return various protobuf descriptor schemas as JSON, with the main function being `_pb_descriptor_proto()` for the core descriptor.proto schema.

 ## Descriptor Set JSON Format